sanmeetpannu/EasyGadget/README.md

 ### Prerequisites

 - Termux app installed on your Android device
+- Termux:API add-on (for accessing Android system APIs)

 ### Installation

-1. Install Termux from the Google Play Store or F-Droid.
+1. Install Termux and Termux:API from the Google Play Store or F-Droid.

 2. Open Termux and run the following commands: